openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 Plaform Alertmanager resource defines the 2 selectors as null, meaning that it doesn't select any `AlertmanagerConfig` resources.

-We propose to add a new field `enableUserAlertmanagerConfig` to the `openshift-montoring/cluster-monitoring-config` configmap.
+We propose to add a new boolean field `enableUserAlertmanagerConfig` to the `openshift-montoring/cluster-monitoring-config` configmap.
 If `enableUserAlertmanagerConfig` is missing, the default value is false.